brunokoga/Montevideo/monsters_dir/universalMonsterRules.md

 _Format_: earth glide; _Location_: Speed.

 **Energy Drain (Su)** This attack saps a living opponent's vital energy and happens automatically when a melee or ranged attack hits.
-Each successful energy drain bestows one or more negative levels (the creature's description specifies how many.
+Each successful energy drain bestows one or more negative levels (the creature's description specifies how many).
 If an attack that includes an energy drain scores a critical hit, it bestows twice the listed number of negative levels.
 Unless otherwise specified in the creature's description, a draining creature gains 5 temporary hit points for each negative level it bestows on an opponent.
 These temporary hit points last for a maximum of 1 hour.
-Negative levels remain until 24 hours have passed or until they are removed with a spell, such as _ [restoration](../spell_dir/restoration#_restoration_.
+Negative levels remain until 24 hours have passed or until they are removed with a spell, such as _ [restoration](../spell_dir/restoration#_restoration)_.
 If a negative level is not removed before 24 hours have passed, the affected creature must attempt a Fortitude save (DC 10 + 1/2 draining creature's racial HD + draining creature's Cha modifier; the exact DC is given in the creature's descriptive text).
 On a success, the negative level goes away with no harm to the creature.
 On a failure, the negative level becomes permanent.
 A separate saving throw is required for each negative level.

 _Format_: energy drain (2 levels, DC 18); _Location_: Special Attacks and individual attacks.